nash-ye/wp-better-footnotes/readme.txt

 *Shortcode Parameters*
 - `title` Determines the title for the footnotes list.
 - `title_tag` Title tag name.
 Default is `h3`.

+An active demo is available on [Arageek](https://www.arageek.com/) articles.

 = Contributing =
 Developers can contribute to the source code on the [Github Repository](https://github.com/nash-ye/wp-better-footnotes).